How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Route 2: Online Telemedicine Services (Fastest Modern Option)

-This is now the fastest and most convenient way to get most types of medical certificates.
+This is now the fastest and most convenient way to get most types of medical certificates, especially popular with expats and travellers in Spain and Europe.

 How it works: